glampert/glampert.github.io/pages/about.markdown

   <img src="{{ "/static/images/profile-pic.png" | prepend: site.baseurl }}" id="profile-pic" title="Me circa 2014">
 </div>

 Hi, I'm Guilherme Lampert (usually known as just Lampert or GL), a Brazilian game developer living and working in the United Kingdom.
-I'm currently working with the Engine team at [PlayStation London Studio](https://www.playstation.com/en-gb/footer/about-us/world-wide-studios/sie-london-studio/) developing awesome VR games and tech.
-Previously I was at [Rockstar North](http://www.rockstarnorth.com/) working in the Animation Systems used by Red Dead Redemption 2 and the RAGE Engine.
+I'm currently working with the Engine team at [**PlayStation London Studio**](https://playstationlondonstudio.com/) on the latest iteration of our in-house PS5 Game Engine.
+Previously I was at [**Rockstar North**](http://www.rockstarnorth.com/) working on the Animation Systems used by Red Dead Redemption 2 and the RAGE Engine.

 This site/blog is where I post about some of my personal projects and experiments on games programming.
 Views and opinions expressed here are my own and don't necessarily reflect those of my employer.